-The third crisis of centralized government was produced by the The World War.
+The third crisis of centralized government was produced by the World War.

-The World War increased the power of the Federal Government tremendously it centralized it to an unheard-of degree.
+The World War increased the power of the Federal Government tremendously, centralizing it to an unheard-of degree.
 There was no department of administration where the control of the National Government was not raised.
-The President above all, was given almost unlimited power.
-The entire industrial life, ship-building, manufacture of munitions, coal mining, the production of all kinds of raw material, were put under the control of the Federal Government.
+The president above all, was given almost unlimited power.
+The entire industrial life, shipbuilding, manufacture of munitions, coal mining, the production of all kinds of raw material, were put under the control of the Federal Government.
 The railroads, the telephone and telegraph were put under direct National Government administration.
 Compulsory labor under National Government direction was introduced in the war industries.
 The Espionage Act killed off all adverse criticism of the policy of the Government.
 Freedom of the press, freedom of speech and of assemblage were abolished.
-Not only was a national censorship inaugurated, but also mailing rights were put under a stringent political limitation.
+A national censorship was inaugurated, and mailing rights were put under a stringent political limitation.
 The persons and property of foreigners were placed under a control which meant that millions of immigrant workers were virtually outlawed.
 The rights of the separate States were subordinated to the desires of the Federal Government.
 A gigantic army was formed by compulsory service.
 Another tremendous army of the civil service was created.
 All so-called rights guaranteed by the American Constitution were simply annihilated during the war.